 Everywhere in Nepal (as in many such places) bullshit religious iconography is ubiquitous.
 Such a country is enormously held back by such religious and (leftist) political primitivism.
-Of course it does not help you much if your Maoist Government somehow still pathetically claims that the entire royal family just shot itself (perhaps this is what happened to the Romanovs too?)
+Of course it does not help you much if your Maoist Government somehow still pathetically claims that the entire royal family just shot itself early one morning (perhaps this is what happened to the Romanovs too?)
 I am minded of a similar bizarre (unsolved murder?) case in Vic where the victim managed to shoot herself twice in the head with a bolt action rifle!
 Meanwhile they inflict punitive taxes eg on antisocial things like autos (250%!) and stow the purloined cash into their vast bureaucratic coffers to later be used (at personal need) for their own Apparatchik purchases (dachas/limos – surely you know the story by now?)

 Of course religion can be beautiful too.
 I was particularly impressed by these automated ‘prayer mills’.
 This must save some time grovelling in the dust muttering incantations!

 Any damned fool (from Cecil Rhodes on, though he was not one – what an amazing man with his Cape to Cairo Railway; the only person in history to have not one, but two whole countries named after him even though he only lived to be around fifty – a boy by my reckoning!) can see that Nepal must have a modern conduit to the sea, else the efficient transport of goods/services and all the wealth that trade brings will never emerge.
 The Maoists will not even build roads.
 These (hiking) tracks we stumble along are funded entirely by the donations of kind passers by and built by the local villagers.

 Freeway construction Nepali style.